istaustria/istaustria.github.io/README.md

 	bio: |
 	  Chris Wojtan is a professor at IST Austria since 2016.
 He received a PhD in Computer Science from Georgia Tech in 2010.
+        coaffiliate: [Name of other group]
+        coaffiliateurl: [Link to the other group]
 	---

 Make sure to include `---` both at the beginning and end of the file.
 Some